Tuesday, March 26, 2024

 Image 8 of 12

-District of North Carolina } Court of Pleas and
+District of North Carolina } Court of

-Craven County } Quarter Sessions
+Craven County } Pleas and Quarter Sessions

 September Session 1820

-On this 12th day of September 1820 personally appeared in open Court the said Court being a Court of record proceeding according to the Course of the Common law, having a Jurisdiction unlimited in point of amount keeping a record of its proceedings, and having known of fine and imprisonment, Martin Black who
+On this 12th day of September 1820 personally appeared in open Court the said Court being a Court of record proceeding according to the Course of the Common law, having a Jurisdiction unlimited in point of amount keeping a record of its proceedings, and having known of fine and imprisonment, Martin Black who being first duly

 Image 9 of 12

-being first duly sworn according to law, doth on his Oath declare that he served in the Revolutionary War as follows, in the company commanded by Capt.
+sworn according to law, doth on his Oath declare that he served in the Revolutionary War as follows, in the company commanded by Capt.
 Clement Hall in the Second Regiment, North Carolina Line, Continental Establishment

 That upon a Petition to the Secretary of War, he hath received a pension under the Act of Congress of 18th March 1818.
 The number of his pension Certificate being 2749.
 His original Declaration being forwarded to the War Department date not recorded.
-And I do solemnly swear that I was a resident Citizen of the United States on the 18th day of March 1815, and that I have not since that time by gift, sale, or in any manner, disposed of my property or any part thereof, with intent thereby so to diminish it, as to bring myself within the provision of an Act of Congress entitled “An Act to provide for certain persons engaged in the land and naval service of the United States in the Revolutionary War,: passed on the 18th March 1818: and that I have not, nor has any person in trust for me, any property or security, contracts or debts due to me; nor have I any income other than what is contained in the schedule hereto annexed; and by me Subscribed.
+And I do solemnly swear that I was a resident Citizen of the United States on the 18th day of March 1815, and that I have not since that time by gift, sale, or in any manner, disposed of my property or any part thereof, with intent thereby so to diminish it, as to bring myself within the provision of an Act of Congress entitled “An Act to provide for certain persons engaged in the land and naval service of the United States in the Revolutionary War: passed on the 18th March 1818: and that I have not, nor has any person in trust for me, any property or security, contracts or debts due to me; nor have I any income other than what is contained in the schedule hereto annexed; and by me Subscribed.
 Viz One Old Dutch Oven.
 No income of any kind.

 State of No Carolina